Reed-CSTAR/guides/src/bash/file-perms.md

 the next.
 These are the names of a **user** and of a **group,** respectively.
 In all likelihood, these are the names of *your* user and *your* group.

-The systems we're using --- Linux, MacOS, or WSL on Windows --- all descend from an operating system called UNIX, which achieved success in part due to its **multi-user** support.
+The systems we're using — Linux, MacOS, or WSL on Windows — all descend from an operating system called [UNIX](https://en.wikipedia.org/wiki/UNIX), which achieved success in part due to its **multi-user** support.
 On our personal computers, we don't generally use multi-user features all that frequently or explicitly, but they're baked in to the computer so much that, in fact, every single file is **owned by** one of many **users,** and, simultaneously, one of many **groups.**

 If you want to know what your user is called, you can always run `whoami`: